lociii/homeassistant-csgo/README.md

 # !!!!!
 DEPRECATED !!!!!

+## Alternative overwolf integration

 I've built a new integration to support many more games through the Overwolf platform.

 Search for "Overwolf Webhook" in HACS.

 Source and support on https://github.com/lociii/homeassistant-overwolf-status and https://github.com/lociii/overwolf-homeassistant-webhook.

+## Maintained fork

+For all of you that still want to stick to the Counter-Strike only integration, please use the fork provided by `yeheskel2016` on https://github.com/yeheskel2016/homeassistant-csgo

 # CS:GO game state integration for Home Assistant